shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ```

-* Again, visit the following site [http://localhost:1841/helloworld/](http://localhost:1841/helloworld/) and ensure you can see the following:
+* Visit the following site [http://localhost:1841/helloworld/](http://localhost:1841/helloworld/) and ensure you can see the following:
 <img src="hello-world-works.jpg" align="center" />